zeiss-digital-innovation/jee-mongodb-showcase/jee-mongodb-backend/README.md

 ### Docker network

-If you run MongoDB with the provided docker configuration (see `../MongoDB/README.md`), the container will use a docker network `demo-campus`.
+If you run MongoDB with the provided docker configuration (see [MongoDB README](../MongoDB/README.md)), the container will use a docker network `demo-campus`.
 Then you need to set the MongoDB host in the `/src/main/webapp/META-INF/microprofile-config.properties` file to `mongodb` (the name of the MongoDB container) and run the